NLnetLabs/rpki-doc/source/krill/multi-user/openid-connect-provider.rst

 This tells Krill to search all of the claim data it receives for a field called `name` and use that as the ID for the user in Krill.
-This ID will also be logged in the Krill event history as the actor responsible for any events that they caused.
+This ID will also be logged in the Krill event history as the actor responsible for any events that they caused.h

 What is JMESPath?
 According to `https://jmespath.org/ <https://jmespath.org/>`_: